How Montana’s governor, angling for a Senate seat, made an unapproved Trump official a campaign issue

-Bullock, the state’s two-term Democratic governor, is trying to leverage a recent court victory against President Trump’s top public lands manager in his effort to beat freshman Sen. Steve Daines (R).
+Bullock is trying to leverage a recent court victory against President Trump’s top public lands manager in his effort to beat freshman Sen. Steve Daines (R).

 Both candidates are clawing over each other in the closer-than-expected race to prove how much they will protect the Big Sky state’s national parks and other natural wonders — an important draw for a state with an economy that relies on hikers and campers to soak in Montana’s beauty and spend money while doing so.

-Democrats’ path to retaking the Senate, where Republicans currently have a 53-to-47 majority, may run through this rural, rugged state where changing only a few minds can flip an election.
-Daines led Bullock by only three points among likely voters surveyed by the New York Times and Siena College in mid-October, well within the margin of error.
+Democrats’ path to retaking the Senate, where Republicans currently have a 53-to-47 majority, may run through this rural, rugged state where changing a few minds can flip an election.
+Daines led Bullock by three points among likely voters surveyed by the New York Times and Siena College in mid-October, well within the margin of error.

 Daines, a staunch Trump ally, has spent the second half of his Senate term bolstering his environmental record.
 He had taken to the airwaves with ads featuring sweeping vistas of Montana’s mountains and valleys to tout himself as a “conservative conservationist.”

-His biggest legislative triumph was convincing Trump to sign the Great American Outdoors Act, one of the most important environmental laws passed in decades.
+His biggest legislative triumph was persuading Trump to sign the Great American Outdoors Act, one of the most important environmental laws passed in decades.

 But Bullock is hoping to counter Daines with his own public lands victory in the courts.